frank1010111/bluebonnet/paper/paper.md

 diffusivity equation to analyze, history-match, and forecast production of tight-oil and shale gas wells. `Bluebonnet` development aims to help researchers and petroleum engineers analyzing production data from unconventional (shale gas and tight oil) wells.
-It provides the user with a collection of tools to evaluate production performance of tight-oil and shale gas wells.
-These tools
+It provides the user with a set of tools to evaluate production performance of tight-oil and shale gas wells.
+These tools are:
-are:

-1. `fluids` calculates pressure-volume-temperatura data for oil, water, and gas phases.
+1. `fluids` calculates pressure-volume-temperature data for oil, water, and gas phases.
 2. `flow` for building physics-based production curves and estimating hydrocarbon recovery factors.